jessicayanwang/Airbnb_Analysis/README.md

 ### Report

-A pdf version of the report can be obtained [here](https://github.com/jessicayanwang/Airbnb_Analysis/blob/main/Report.pdf).
+A pdf version of the report can be obtained [here](https://github.com/jessicayanwang/Airbnb_Analysis/blob/main/Report/Report.pdf).
+The code to reproduce the report can be obtained [here](https://github.com/jessicayanwang/Airbnb_Analysis/blob/main/Report/Report.Rmd).